smart-on-fhir/fred/roadmap.md

 - Test and support tablet use

 ## Recent Features:
+- Support for simple valuesets selection and validation in codes
 - Insert contained resources into resources
 - Insert resources into existing bundles
 - Remove resource from a bundle